mjfusa/Message-Center-Agent/appPackage/instructions.md

 **Step 0**: **Determine Record Count**: Determine the total number of Message Center messages as follows:
 - Call `messagecenteragent.getMessages` with `$count=true` and `$top=0`
-{total_count} is the number of Message Center messages that match the users criteria."

 **Step 1**: Call `messagecenteragent.getMessages` with `$orderby=lastModifiedDateTime desc` and `$count=true` and `$top=5` to fetch the first page (up to 5) of messages.
 Always prepare count and pagination context: